 Note that ID_CUSTOMER, is the key of the customer in the MOB_CUSTOMERS table in the Mobiliser database.

 Note that in the case where customers are using the WAP channel, no Device ID will be available.
-Leave STR_DEVICE null in that case as an indicator that the customer was using the WAP channel.
+Leave STR_DEVICE_ID null in that case as an indicator that the customer was using the WAP channel.

 Note that we need to audit all of the required transactions, whether they succeed or fail.
 In the cases where the transaction succeeds, we will save zeros to STR_ACTION_RESULT_CODE.
 In the cases where the transaction fails, we will save the non-zero result code received from the bank’s web service.
 Also, in the event that the transaction fails, no Transaction ID will be available, so null will be stored to STR_PARAMETER_6.

+For STR_PARAMETER_7, we need to store some consistent value that indicates the type of authentication device used for the transactions where an authentication device is required.
+For example, “digiCard”, “digiPass”, “Emergency Key”.

 Below is a list of the activities that we will log, and a description of the audit data we will store.